Understanding Your Basic Metabolic Panel (BMP)

 Causes of high potassium (hyperkalemia):

 High potassium can be a medical emergency because it can trigger life-threatening abnormal heart rhythms.
-Significantly elevated potassium results are usually flagged urgently by the laboratory.
+Significantly elevated potassium levels are usually flagged by the laboratory for urgent attention.

 Chloride (Cl)

 Chloride is an electrolyte that, along with sodium, helps maintain fluid balance and acid-base balance in the body.
-It is one of the main negatively charged ions in the blood.
+It is the main negatively charged electrolyte (called an anion) in the blood.

 A typical reference range for adults is 96–106 mmol/L.